commander15/QEloquent/README.md

-Made with ♥️ by Amdou Benjamain
+Made with ♥️ by Amadou Benjamain